Article by John Tribbia

 # gap > 0.10 -> surface inflation likely, pause and investigate

 3. Retire contaminated benchmarks proactively.
+Contamination happens when a model was trained or fine-tuned on data that resembles your eval tasks, causing scores to inflate artificially even without genuine improvement.
 Flag any benchmark where the model scores above 0.92 on three consecutive runs.
 Assume contamination risk and retire it.

 Discipline 2: Recovery Rate Tracking